A Tradition of Montessori Excellence

 At The Portland Montessori School, we educate children according to the Montessori method of education developed by Dr. Maria Montessori, the first female physician in Italy, and a pioneer in the study of child development.
 This method is based on her work with developmentally challenged and underprivileged children in Italy, which she began after graduating from medical school in 1896.
 The approach quickly earned worldwide acclaim and became a standard approach to educating children.

 In a Montessori education, children learn concepts while working in a carefully prepared environment designed to stimulate each child's interest and understanding.
-Children work independently and in small groups in mixed-age classes that include a range of approximately three years.
+Children work independently and in small groups with mixed-ages ranging approximately three years.
 Because a Montessori education instills the value of caring for our earth, the classroom often extends to the outdoors.
 The Montessori approach helps each child develop according to his or her inner clock.
-The educator, or guide, acts as a catalyst in each child's unique journey of development and aids them in their natural process of growth and learning.
+The guide, or teacher, acts as a catalyst in each child's unique journey of development and aids them in their natural process of growth and learning.

 The time-tested principles, methods and materials used in a Montessori education are scientifically supported and researched.
 After more than a century, this method continues to work because of its foundation in both observable and inherent human developmental principles that Dr. Montessori explored during her many decades of scientific observation and practice.